corydolphin/python-bcrypt/README.md

 Most significantly, this clone applies a number of patches which allows compilation on Windows and improves a number of small details in the original implementation, as supplied by the community.
 The original authors whose patches are included in this author are:

+This project has been tested using msvc9, and should be compiled with the same C compiler as the python installation you are using (typically, msvc9)
 If you are having issues compiling on Windows using VC++, fix the msvc9compiler python defaults, and tweak your environment using this [guide](http://blog.victorjabur.com/2011/06/05/compiling-python-2-7-modules-on-windows-32-and-64-using-msvc-2008-express/)

 benghattem@gmail.com